Steve Clevenger: Professional career

+Chicago Cubs

-Draft and minor leagues
+Minor leagues

-He was selected by the Chicago Cubs in the seventh round (209th overall) of the 2006 MLB Draft.
+Clevenger was selected by the Chicago Cubs in the seventh round (209th overall) of the 2006 Major League Baseball draft.
 After signing with the Cubs on June 14, he began his professional career as the starting second baseman with the Boise Hawks.
-He started making the transition to catcher the following season after Hawks manager Steve McFarland convinced him that a left-handed batter at the position had a better chance of a faster promotion to the majors.
+Clevenger started making the transition to catcher the following season after Hawks manager Steve McFarland convinced him that a left-handed batter at the position had a better chance of a faster promotion to the majors.

-During the 2011 season Clevenger played for the Tennessee Smokies where he batted .295 and hit 5 home runs.
-He also played for the Iowa Cubs where in 86 at bats he batted .407 and hit 3 home runs.
+During the 2011 season, Clevenger played for the Tennessee Smokies where he batted .295 and hit five home runs.
+He also played for the Triple-A Iowa Cubs where in 86 at-bats, he batted .407 and hit three home runs.